Drummer from Another Mother

-Ahhh, my second synth.
+Ahhh, my second analog synth.
 Bought it brand new as soon as it hit the market.
 As a former percussionist it had to be mine.
 I’d stop at nothing simply because it had drummer in the name.
 What a brilliant name too – The Moog DFAM (Drummer from another Mother).
-Their marketing people really did an excellent job of naming this whole family based, semi-modular run they’ve been releasing the last few years.
+Their marketing people really did an excellent job of naming their whole family based, semi-modular analog synth series which have been released in the last few years.

 Patching ‘Round Continued